eser/stack/fp/README.md

 ### pickFromObject(source, keys)

-returns matching and not matching items from an object.
+returns an object containing items that match and don't match the provided keys from an object.

 ```js
 import { pickFromObject } from "$cool/fp/pick-from-object.ts";